pynapple-org/pynapple/doc/user_guide/03_interacting_with_numpy.md

 ----------------
 The most common numpy functions will return a time series if the output first dimension matches the shape of the time index.

-Here i average along the time axis and get a numpy array.
+Here the `TsdTensor` is averaged along the time axis.
+The output is a numpy array.

 ```{code-cell} ipython3
 print(np.mean(tsdtensor, 0))
 ```

-Here I average across the second dimension and get a TsdFrame
+Here averaging across the second dimension returns a `TsdFrame`.

 ```{code-cell} ipython3
 print(np.mean(tsdtensor, 1))
 ```

-This is not true for fft functions though.
+This is not true for FFT functions though.

 ```{code-cell} ipython3